Premature Ventricular Contraction in Emergency Medicine

 Ventricular ectopy associated with a structurally normal heart most commonly occurs from the right ventricular outflow tract beneath the pulmonic valve.
 The mechanism is thought to be enhanced automaticity versus triggered activity.
 These arrhythmias are often induced by exercise, isoproterenol (in the electrophysiology laboratory), the recovery phase of exercise, or hormonal changes in female patients (pregnancy, menses, menopause).

-Factors that increase the risk of PVCs include male sex, advanced age, African American race, hypertension and underlying ischemic heart disease, a bundle-branch block on 12-lead ECG, hypomagnesemia, [1] and hypokalemia.
+Factors that increase the risk of premature ventricular contractions include male sex, advanced age, Black race, hypertension and underlying ischemic heart disease, a bundle-branch block on 12-lead ECG, hypomagnesemia, [2] and hypokalemia.

 Etiology